 What would you say to couples that are wondering if the Bringing Baby Home program would benefit them?

 Take the chance if you’re interested–it’s a small investment of time for the skills you’ll take away!
-Participating is an easy way to protect your relationship when you’re going through or about to go through a bit transition.
+Participating is an easy way to protect your relationship when you’re going through or about to go through a big transition.
 Enrolling in the program does not mean that your relationship isn’t good enough or that you’re struggling.
 In fact, the program is intended for stable and committed couples.
 Let’s keep it that way!
 Relationships are dynamic and ever-changing.
 No doubt that a new baby entering your relationship will change the dynamic—it’s inevitable.
 This program can help you weather the transition with more ease and will give you tools to create the family that you’ve dreamed about.
 Think of it as a class in “How to have a great relationship after kids”.

 Can you tell us about the Mamas Rising Group that you run?

 Yes!
 The group was born out of personal feelings of isolation after having my kids.
-I wanted to create a group for new mothers of babies that were safe, non-judgmental, and supportive where we could talk about the realities of what is happening (both the good and the bad), the times we felt successful, and the times we didn’t.
+I wanted to create a group for new mothers of babies that was safe, non-judgmental, and supportive, where we could talk about the realities of what is happening (both the good and the bad), the times we felt successful, and the times we didn’t.
 In essence, the group was designed to be another way to support mothers.
 Though things are slowly changing, our current culture is not terribly supportive of mothers.
 Motherhood is a tough gig with a steep on-the-job learning curve.
 This group aims to help new Moms navigate these waters.
 Pre-crawling babies are welcome!

 Specifically, the group covers: